The number one question I’m asked is: “How can I get help for my misophonia… or my child’s misophonia?”

 There are lots of so-called cures and madcap treatments out there.
 Before you part with any of your hard earned money please read this first: misophonia treatment and the need for ethics and regulation.

 Looking for tips on getting misophonia support from your school or university?
 Click here.

 Ok, I get it!
 Just give me the resources

 This is a small list at the moment but hopefully this will grow as more occupational therapists, audiologists, neurologists and regulated medical professionals with a good degree of knowledge and expertise in misophonia come forward.

 For readers based in the UK

-Henrietta is a top audiologist based in London.
+Henrietta is an audiologist based in London.
 A few years ago I was referred to her for a different ear-related issue but while I was there I spoke to her about misophonia and hyperacusis.
 She was able to run tests for hyperacusis (a misophonia like aversion to volumes over a certain threshold) and confirm that I had it.
 She also understood, really understood, misophonia.
 Her philosophy was about referring patients for non-invasive, talking exercises and therapy.
+Visit website

 At the time of writing all but one of these are US based (with the exception of Dr Vulink in The Netherlands) but this directory will grow over time.